 Rapid City is proud of the artistic expression that thrives within and around the city.
 Summer is a prime time to take in the creative culture outdoors and the best part is you don’t have to wander too far from the comforts of Downtown.

 - Art Alley: In the center of Downtown Rapid City, you can walk from Main Street into a world of pure imagination, stunningly expressed by the local creative community.
 Especially vibrant under the summer sun, Art Alley, spanning between 6th and 7th Streets, is a public art project of free-form graffiti murals featuring the work of fine and emerging artists with something to say.
 Feel free to wander any time – you’ll often find its home to performances, photo shoots and general open-mindedness.

 - Art Night Downtown: Become part of the art scene as Rapid City’s creative culture is celebrated throughout the summer with a surprising interactive experience taking place every second Friday, June through September.
-From 5:00 to 8:00 p.m., Downtown Rapid City becomes a gallery of pop-up happenings, giving visitors a new experience around every corner.
+Downtown Rapid City becomes a gallery of pop-up happenings, giving visitors a new experience around every corner.
 Meet artists, browse their work, listen to music, enjoy refreshments and more.

 - The Sculpture Project: In the heart of Rapid City, Main Street Square is home to the largest privately funded, public art commission in the United States.
 Master sculptor Masayuki Nagase is currently transforming 21 granite pieces into an exquisite work entitled The Passage of Wind and Water.
-You can see the artist carve at the Sqaure most weekdays, 6 a.m. to 3 p.m., and can visit with him during informal artists talks most Thursdays at noon.
+The sculptor returns to Rapid City this June for his fifth and final summer of work.
+You can see the artist carve at Main Street Square most weekdays.

 EVEN BETTER ATTRACTIONS